-- Ensure insertion site is dry before applying dressing.
-Apply skin protectant as needed. - Caution: Do not routinely apply prophylactic topical antimicrobial or antiseptic ointment or cream to the insertion site of central venous catheters because of the potential risk to promote fungal infections and antimicrobial resistance. - Assess placement of catheter tip in compliance with hospital/ institutional protocol. - Warning: Do not place Central Venous Catheter (CVC) or Peripherally Inserted Central Catheter (PICC) into or allow them to remain in the right atrium or right ventricle.
+- 5. Ensure insertion site is dry before applying dressing.
+Apply skin protectant as needed. - Caution: Do not use topical antibiotic ointment or creams on insertion sites (except when using dialysis catheters) because of their potential to promote fungal infections and antimicrobial resistance. - Assess placement of catheter tip in compliance with hospital/ institutional protocol. - Warning: Do not place Central Venous Catheter (CVC) or Peripherally Inserted Central Catheter (PICC) into or allow them to remain in the right atrium or right ventricle.
 X-ray exam or other method in compliance with hospital/institutional protocol must show catheter tip located in right side of mediastinum in the Superior Vena Cava (SVC) above its junction with right atrium and parallel to vessel wall and its distal tip positioned at a level above either azygos vein or carina of the trachea, whichever is better visualized.
 Although cardiac tamponade secondary to pericardial effusion is uncommon, there is a high mortality rate associated with it.
-Improper advancement of quidewire into the heart has also been implicated in causing cardiac perforation and tamponade.
+Improper advancement of guidewire into the heart has also been implicated in causing cardiac perforation and tamponade.
 For femoral vein approach, catheter should be advanced into vessel so catheter tip lies parallel to vessel wall and does not enter right atrium. - 7.
 If catheter tip is malpositioned, reposition, redress, and re-verify.